Team Coaching

 • Structured conversations that make difficult topics safer

-• Simple tools that help people collaborate more intentionally
+• Simple tools for collaborating more intentionally

 • A renewed sense of trust and shared purpose